Fac-Grad Seminar 2014-15: "Black Studies in the Digital Age"

-Princeton's Center for African American Studies annual Faculty-Graduate seminar is a remarkable intellectual community for scholars committed to sustained conversation on a particular topic over the course of a year.
-We are starting to accept applications from graduate students who wish to participate in next year's seminar on contemporary literature, including some of the most intriguing scholars in American ethnic literatures and African diasporic studies.
-We are accepting only ten (10) graduate students into each semester’s seminar.
-We encourage graduate students to commit to both semesters and preference for spring registration will be given to students engaged in the fall seminar; participants will receive a small stipend.
+The Center for African American Studies (CAAS) Faculty-Graduate seminar is an intimate intellectual community.
+Our goal is to establish a small but intellectually diverse and committed group of scholars who will attend all meetings and engage in sustained discourse during the year.
+Given these goals and the limited meeting space, we will be accepting only ten (10) graduate students into each semester’s seminar.
+We encourage graduate students to commit to both semesters and preference for spring registration will be given to students engaged in the fall seminar; participants will be paid a small stipend.

 Jessica M. Johnson, Michigan State University (Department of History)